zkmkarlsruhe/ofxTensorFlow2/README.md

 ##### IDE

 Get an __IDE__ (Integrated Development Environment) aka fancy text editor for development.
 As you will be using Python, choose a specialized IDE, e.g. Spyder (included in Anaconda) or PyCharm.
-Make sure to set the virtual environment as the interpreter for this project.
-If you choose to create the virtual environment using conda you will find a subfolder `envs` in the installation folder of anaconda.
+Make sure to set the interpreter of the virtual environment for this project.
+If you chose to create the virtual environment using conda you will find a subfolder `envs` in the installation folder of anaconda.
 This includes a folder for every virtual environment.
 Choose the right one and go to `bin` and select the binary _python_ as interpreter.
 This way the IDE can run and debug your projects.

 ##### Python